kernt-usgs/geo-data-portal/README.md

 ```

 ###### Database Setup
 In order to utilize a PostgreSQL database, the target PostgreSQL database either must be set up correctly with the correct schema.
 One way to set up the database correctly is to utilize Liquibase with the included changelogs.
-After user credentials are specified (within the included pom.xml or through other means), then running
+After user credentials are specified (such as within the pom.xml of *gdp-liquibase-changelogs*), then running
 ```
 mvn liquibase:update
 ```